 So why behavioral health in the first place?
 I suspect it’s to do with people making decisions from on high about what terminology is considered appropriate and socially acceptable.
 Addiction has fallen out of favour with many organizations, and substance use disorder has taken its place.
 This is consistent with the DSM-5 terminology of opioid use disorder, for example, which changed from the DSM-IV diagnoses of opioid abuse and opioid dependence.
 Then again, the DSM-5 categorizes substance use disorders as mental disorders right along with all the other mental illness diagnoses.

-Behavioral health, though, neatly shuffles mental illness and substance use disorders into a tidy little box with a neat little label slapped on.
+Behavioral health, though, neatly shuffles mental illness and substance use disorders into a tidy little box with a neat label slapped on.
 Any time people start looking for tidy bland little labels, it highlights underlying stigma.
 If mental health disorders, including addiction, were socially understood and accepted, would there be any reason to cook up terms like behavioral health?
-Or does that term exist as a sort of protective barrier to keep thoughts of crazy people from intruding into the collective consciousness?
+Or does that term exist as a protective barrier to keep thoughts of crazy people from intruding into the collective consciousness?